integreat-io/integreat-transformers/README.md

 ]
 ```

-Note that objects are considered instances.
+**Note:** The objects are considered instances.
 When comparing 2 objects
 with the same structure both will be kept.
 When comparing a primitive type
 within objects, using a path, all duplicates will be remove.
 This may be changed
 in the future.